PatoProyects2/ohMyMinter/README.md

+# Game  0.1.0
+ohMyMinter is a simple nft-based game, where user can buy a nft.
+ The price of nft is movil depend of:
+> base price (initial price of first auction)
+> auction number
+> time (difference between current time and start time )
+> minimal price

+yes, fine, but why i buy this nft? you can redeem you nft, for the price of buy of next nft.
+Can be more of you buy(much more) or much less(10-25% of you price). you do not depend on the previous purchase, only depends of the next buy.

+And that's all for now.

+Road Map and ideas:
+# Game 0.2.0
+> Garbage token collector, this contract can be convert in a rabit hole where part of money never used.
+For this implement garbage token collector, this sistem will redirect (money that can never be repaid) to a pool, where the nfts owner can change your nft for weight(weight based in bought price of nft) and get some of garbage cake.
+Yes, garbage = coin used in nft mint. it no personal, you can use the erc of your choice.

+# Need a guide? contact with me in twitter
+ @Patoverde_

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.